Lucas-Marchand/Iris/README.md

 and gave me great insight into how some machine learning specialists are exploring data and how I can use this in my future projects when I go to explore different datasets.

+## Contributing
+Contributions are welcome on how to improve accurazy outside of the standard sklearn models.